NotAnAPI/ReKact/README.md

 ### CLI Usage
 The Core can extract kact from CLI arguments, Clipboard and kact.txt file within the application folder.
-However, the priority is as follow:
+However, the priority is as follows:
 1. CLI argument (example: `ReKact.exe <kact>`)
 2. Clipboard
 3. kact.txt